Spain extradites 94 Taiwanese to China on phone scam charges

-BEIJING (AP) — A group of 94 Taiwanese accused of telephone and online fraud arrived at Beijing airport Friday after being extradited from Spain, Chinese authorities said.
+BEIJING (AP) — Spain has extradited 94 Taiwanese to China to face telephone and online fraud charges, drawing protest from Taiwan’s government.

-Footage on state broadcaster CCTV showed uniformed officers escorting them off the chartered China Eastern plane one-by-one.
+The suspects arrived Friday morning at Beijing airport on a chartered flight.
+Footage on state broadcaster CCTV showed uniformed officers escorting them off the China Eastern plane one-by-one.

+Taiwan’s Foreign Ministry expressed “serious concern and strong regret,” according to the island’s official Central News Agency.

-The extraditions stem from a 2016 investigation into Spain-based operations targeting victims in China.
-Police from both countries raided 13 operations in Madrid, Barcelona and other locations, the Chinese Public Security Ministry said.
+The extraditions are the latest stemming from a 2016 investigation into Spain-based scam operations that targeted victims in China.
+Police from both countries raided 13 sites in Madrid, Barcelona and elsewhere in Spain in December of that year, the Chinese Public Security Ministry said.

 The amount of money involved totaled 120 million yuan ($17 million), the ministry said in a statement on its website.